34074023/ECE2072-Project-Design-of-a-processor/README.md

 # ECE2072 Project: Design of a processor
 A hardware description project focused on the modular design, simulation, and implementation of a processor architecture.
 The project scales from fundamental hardware components to an extended processor capable of execution, memory interaction, and 7-segment display decoding.

+More details of this project can be found in the given pdf file.

 ## Architecture
 The processor was built incrementally across four key milestones, focusing on synchronous hardware design and extensive testbench verification: